 When the driver agrees to the requested test, the Implied Consent Law requires the chemical test to be administered under the direction of the arresting officer.
 This does not mean that the arresting officer must personally administer the tests or even observe the entire process.
 The test(s) can be performed by a certified IntoxilyzerTM 9000 operator or by other qualified personnel in the case of blood and/or urine.
 The arresting officer should however be able to testify from first hand knowledge that the requirements for an admissible chemical test were fulfilled or the test result may not be admissible.
-The requirements for admissibility of a chemical test of a defendant's breath are found in OCGA 40-6-392 and GBI Rule 92-3 and state that the test must be performed:
+The requirements for admissibility of a chemical test of a defendant's breath are found in OCGA § 40-6-392 and GBI Rule 92-3.
+They state that the test must be performed:

-Element Citation Met by On an instrument approved by the GBI GBI Rule 92-3 .06(12)(a)(1) GBI Rule 92-3.06(5)(b) Breath Test Report Installation letter (rarely required) By someone possessing a valid permit GBI Rule 92-3 .06(12)(a)(2) OCGA 40-6-392(a)(1)(A) Operator's Permit On an instrument receiving a valid periodic inspection GBI Rule 92-3 .06(12)(a)(3) Certificate of Inspection correlating to the Date of Last Inspection listed on the report.
-On an instrument with all of its parts attached and in good working order as prescribed by the manufacturer OCGA 40-6-392(a)(1)(A) Operator's testimony Quarterly Inspection Breath Test Report Instrument diagnostics Air Blanks Dry gas calibration check Two sequential breath samples shall not differ from each other by an alcohol concentration of greater than 0.020 grams OCGA 40-6-392(a)(1)(B) Breath Test ReportBreath Sample Results
+Element Citation Met by On an instrument approved by the GBI GBI Rule 92-3 .06(12)(a)(1) GBI Rule 92-3.06(5)(b) Breath Test Report Installation letter ( rarely required) By someone possessing a valid permit GBI Rule 92-3 .06(12)(a)(2) OCGA 40-6-392(a)(1)(A) Operator's Permit On an instrument receiving a valid periodic inspection GBI Rule 92-3 .06(12)(a)(3) Certificate of Inspection correlating to the Date of Last Inspection listed on the report.
+On an instrument operated with all of its electronic and operating components prescribed by the manufacturer properly attached and in good working order OCGA 40-6-392(a)(1)(A) Operator's testimony Quarterly Inspection Breath Test Report • Instrument diagnostics • Air Blanks • Dry gas calibration check Two sequential breath samples shall not differ from each other by an alcohol concentration of greater than 0.020 grams OCGA 40-6-392(a)(1)(B) Breath Test ReportBreath Sample Results

-So how should an officer obtain a breath sample for chemical testing?
+So how should an officer obtain a breath sample for chemical testing ?

 There are many considerations that need to be taken into account when determining whether to arrest a suspect and request a chemical test.
-Below is an example of some of the considerations and questions an officer might reasonably contemplate when deciding to request a chemical test.
+Below is an example of some of the considerations and questions an officer might reasonably contemplate when making these decisions.